What is a SERP?

 Google Ads / AdWords

 The following visible SERP feature on a typical results page is Google Ads.
 Not every query will produce PPC ads on the SERP.
 For example, low-volume keywords may not show PPC ads because there’s not enough interest in the term, and therefore Google would be wasting money by advertising for that query.
 However, for mid to high-volume search terms, PPC ads will appear prominently, above both Maps results and traditional organic results.
 Securing your spot on the PPC section of a SERP requires an advertising investment.
 Google shows ads based on:

 - Max CPC Bid

 - Quality Score

 Maps listings appear beneath Google Ads but above traditional organic results.
 Like with PPC ads, they don’t show up for every single query.
-More obscure keywords will produce neither PPC ads nor Maps listings, meaning they show organic results exclusively.
-But most local plumbing terms do produce Google Maps listings, and it is critical to appear on what is known as the Local 3 Pack.
-This 3 Pack is featured on the SERP itself, and is one of the primary sources of search traffic for local plumbing companies and the most effective way to dominate your local plumbing market.
-Because the 3 Pack is aptly limited to 3 results, being #4 or #5 just isn’t good enough, as you will never show up directly on the SERP via Maps.
+Most local plumbing terms create Google Maps listings, and it is critical to appear on what is known as the Local 3 Pack.
+This 3-Pack shows the top 3 local results and will drive much of your website traffic and direct calls from new plumbing customers.
 Here’s how you optimize for Maps listings: